mikereidnz/pycf/doc/pyemp.rst

 pyemp is a python wrapper for Michael F. Reid's emperical crystal field theory routines, henceforth abbreviated as emp.
 It is primarily intended to ease automated calling of emp processes in python scripts.
-That being said, it can also be useful for interactive plotting sessions using IPython.
+It can also be useful for interactive plotting sessions using IPython.

 The examples provided for pyemp are all an adaptation of crystal field calculations of |Ho3KY3F10|.
 Initially, we will fit the crystal field levels, calculate the transition intensities, and plot the resulting spectrum.
-This example will then be adapted to vary the magnetic dipole interaction parameter to produce a 3D plot showing transition intensities with respect to energy and the magnetic dipole parameter.
+The example is then adapted to vary the magnetic dipole interaction parameter to produce a 3D plot showing transition intensities with respect to energy and the magnetic dipole parameter.

 Energy level fitting for Ho3+:KY3F10
 ------------------------------------